Serialization

 public static void AddUser (User user) { }

-public static partial void OnUserModified (User user);— Bootsharp will automatically emit C# and JavaScript code required to de-/serialize User record on both ends, so that you can consume the APIs as if they were initially authored in JavaScript:
+public static event Action<User>?
+OnUserModified;— Bootsharp will automatically emit C# and JavaScript code required to de-/serialize User record on both ends, so that you can consume the APIs as if they were initially authored in JavaScript:

 import { Program } from "bootsharp";